subashvugha0810/one-click-hugo-cms/site/content/products/_index.md

     alt: Coffee beans
     image: img/images-24-.jpeg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Gilbert K. Chesterton
-    quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+    quote: Education is simply the soul of a society as it passes from one generation to another.
-  - author: Philipp Trommler
+  - author: Nelson Mandela
-    quote: Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+    quote: Education is the most powerful weapon which you can use to change the world.
 full_image: img/images-16-.jpeg
 pricing:
-  heading: Monthly subscriptions
+  heading: Infrastructure
-  description: We make it easy to make great coffee a part of your life.
-Choose
+  description: Our school infrastructure with good spaces makes it a good place
-    one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+    for the children to study.
+The impact of educational spaces on the students set out to identify empirical well-being of students in schools.
+It makes it interesting and gets the children motivated to come to school, this in turn improve the attendance and interest of students in learning.
+Thus, it’s important for schools to have good infrastructure to improve the performance of the students and improving the school’s system.
   plans: []
 type: products
 ---